 Worker vs UI

+There are two types of threads worker thread and user interface thread.
+A worker thread is a type of light weight process which is done in the background without any user interaction.
 UI thread is a process where a top level window and user interaction messages are involved.
 We can say UI thread is a front end task whereas worker threads are back end tasks.

 - pfnThreadProc - Points to the thread procedure function for the worker thread.
 Cannot be NULL.
 This function must be declared as follows: UINT ThreadProc( LPVOID pParam );

 - pThreadClass - The RUNTIME_CLASS of an object derived from CWinThread.

 - pParam - Parameter to be passed to the controlling function as shown in the parameter to the function declaration in pfnThreadProc.

-nPriority - The desired priority of the thread.
+- nPriority - The desired priority of the thread.
 If 0, the same priority as the creating thread will be used.
 For a full list and description of the available priorities, see SetThreadPriority in the Win32 Programmer’s Reference.

 - nStackSize - Specifies the size in bytes of the stack for the new thread.
 If 0, the stack size defaults to the same size stack as the creating thread.

 Specifies an additional flag that controls the creation of the thread.
 This flag can contain one of two values: